"Mammut" borsoni: Description

 Like many other proboscideans including living elephants, the species is suggested to have been sexually dimorphic, with considerably larger males than females.
 "Mammut" borsoni is the largest known mammutid, considerably exceeding the American mastodon in size.
 A 2015 study estimated that some not fully grown, likely male individuals known from partial skeletons found in the vicinity of the village of Milia in northern Greece (Milia I and Milia V) weighed about 14 tonne with a shoulder height of 3.9 m, with one specimen from the same locality known from an isolated femur (Milia II) estimated to weigh 16 tonne with a shoulder height of 4.1 m; the latter is also estimated to have been the average size of males of the species.
 Both of these weight estimates are significantly larger than those of any known modern elephant, placing it among the largest land mammals to have ever lived, rivalling Paraceratherium transouralicum in size.
-A fully grown specimen, suggested to be female due to its size, known from a partial skeleton found near the village of Kaltensundheim, in Thuringia, central Germany had a shoulder height of 3.2 m and an estimated body mass of 7.8 tonne.
+A fully grown specimen, suggested to be female due to its size, known from a partial skeleton excavated from a sinkhole near the village of Kaltensundheim, in Thuringia, central Germany in 1958 had a shoulder height of 3.2 m and an estimated body mass of 7.8 tonne.